nestybox/sysbox-ee/README.md

 ## Issues

-We apologize for any problems in the product, and we appreciate customers filing issues that help us improve it.
+We apologize for any problems in the product or documentation, and we appreciate customers filing issues that help us improve it.

-For filing issues with Sysvisor (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.
+To file issues with Sysvisor (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.

 ## Roadmap